top of page

 By Autumn 2001 live shows had grown in length to almost five or six times the length of earlier sets, with the occasional song reaching 45 minutes.
 The unorthodox instrumentation continued to evolve, and an emphasis on signal processing provided a broader range of sounds to work with.
 While volume and physical presence of sound remained crucial, melody and repetition became key elements when songs were composed upon.
 The shift in focus introduced a new gentle and tuneful quality to the intense, brash music.

-Currently, the music retains elements of noise and proto-industrial experimentation, while organically suggesting minimal, ambient electronic and psychedelic ideas as well as those of tropicalia and dub.
+The music retains elements of noise and proto-industrial experimentation, while organically suggesting minimal, ambient electronic and psychedelic ideas as well as those of tropicalia and dub.
 Black Dice is now the organised presentation of improvised sound, assembled into deliberate structures based on visual concepts.

 Black Dice composed a special piece at the Fredrick Petzel gallery in NYC at the invitation of painter Richard Phillips for his 'America' exhibition in September 2001.
 For Peter Coffin's 2002 'Perfect If On' show at Andrew Kreps Gallery, the band performed for over two hours in a greenhouse filled with a variety of plants and foliage.
 Black Dice toured Japan in early 2002, and later in the spring played at LA's All Tomorrow's Parties festival, curated by Sonic Youth.
 Other special engagements include Diedrich Diedrichsen's Potential Of Negation festival in Cologne and Berlin, and the band have also played at a variety of festivals across Europe, most recently the All Tomorrow's Parties (The Director's Cut).
 By this point, the band has slimmed down to a three-piece, with long-time collaborator Hisham working on other projects.